cmaksymenko/avalanchecms/README.md

 # Avalanche CMS

-## About
+## Overview

-Avalanche CMS is a specialized **content management system** designed for **curating and enhancing AI-generated artwork** in a streamlined way.
+Avalanche CMS is a specialized **CMS** for **managing, safeguarding and improving AI-generated art** efficiently.

-It provides a centralized platform to capture and organize the non-linear evolution of prompts, associated generated images, and creative decisions.
-It is useful for anyone engaged in visual exploration and digital art creation within the generative AI space.
+It offers a unified platform for tracking the progression of prompts, images, and creative choices in generative AI art, ideal for visual exploration and digital art creators.
+Integrated with AI-driven screening and automatic publication control, it safeguards creative processes, ensuring every generative AI image meets legal and community standards.

-## Project Status

-Avalanche CMS is in its early development stages.
-The focus is currently on establishing the basic components and technologies essential for the project's foundation.
-Below is an outline of planned future developments - updates and advancements will be shared as the project evolves.
+**The project is in its initial phase**, concentrating on local deployment, components, and tech.
+Progress updates will be shared over time.

 ## Planned Features

-### Image Echoing

-This workflow will enable the tracking of all prompt refinement steps involved in replicating original pictures using generative AI - serving as the foundation for new, original artworks.
-See [image-echoing.md](/docs/image-echoing.md) for further details.

-- Includes the possibility to upload and organize source material.
-- Provides an interactive graph interface, which displays the evolution of prompts and their generated images in a 2D space view for easy exploration and experimentation.
-Possibility to add comments, use custom tags for filtering, and outcome rating.
+- Upload, manage and reference source images, prompts and used AI models.
+- Track prompt refinements for generating new, original AI-generated images.
+- Explore prompt and generated image evolutions with a filterable 2D interactive graph.
-- Integration of AI tools to support the creative process and decision making.
-May include integration with Midjourney's Discord interface.
+- Integrate with AI tools to feed forward generations and creative decisions.
+- Create content origin reports for copyright compliance and risk assessment.
+- AI-driven screening and publication block for infringement or standards violations.

 ## Application Server

-- An application server will be built using Java 21 and Spring Boot 3.3, utilizing Maven 3.9 for building.
-- The server's codebase can be found in the `/server` directory of the repository.
-- For more information on setup and build procedures, refer to the [server README.md](/server/README.md) located in the `/server` directory.
+Server code is in the `/server` directory, tech stack: Java 21, Spring Boot 3.3, and Maven 3.9.
+See [server README.md](/server/README.md).

-## Local Development Environment
+## Development Setup

-- The local development stack includes a PostgreSQL database, Keycloak for identity and access management, and pgAdmin for database administration.
-- This stack can be deployed locally using Docker Compose.
-- Python 3 is required for the initial setup.
-Detailed instructions and additional prerequisites are available in the [/environments/local/README.md](/environments/local/README.md).
+Local stack includes PostgreSQL, Keycloak, and pgAdmin, deployable with Docker Compose.
+Requires Python 3 for setup; details at [/environments/local/README.md](https://chat.openai.com/environments/local/README.md).